microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 This table includes only officially published builds.
 The data in table may also include builds that were not officially published, such as insider or preview builds.

 ##### UIFramework identifiers
 These values identify the UI framework used to create the application being evaluated.
-These values come from 2 sources--some are reported from Axe.Windows, and others are dynamically reported by application frameworks:
+These values come from 2 sources--some are recognized and reported by Axe.Windows; others are dynamically reported by application frameworks:

 ###### Values reported by Axe.Windows
 The following values (sorted alphabetically) are returned from Axe.Windows: